 There are no dues, or installation fees for a 4-H Club member.
 The cost to 4-H members are determined by the project he or she selects.

-For Example: if you are enrolled in Visual Arts-n-Crafts, the project will only cost what expenses you incurred purchasing your project materials. if you are in the Swine project, you will need to purchase your hog, feed for the duration of time you own the animal, a watering system, and any other equipment/materials you may need to care for your hog.
-Animal projects can add up to several hundred dollars, but the 4-H members away with a wealth of knowledge, and learning experiences.
+For Example: if you are enrolled in Visual Arts-n-Crafts, the project will only cost what expenses you incurred purchasing your project materials. if you are in the Swine project, you will need to purchase your hog, feed for the duration of time you own the animal, a watering system, and any other equipment/ materials you may need to care for your hog.
+Animal projects can add up to several hundred dollars, but the 4-H member comes away with a wealth of knowledge and learning experiences.

 What's the difference between a community club, and a project club?